Trading system

 When a short option trades at or below the stated limit price, we buy it back in order to cover the position.
 If the "Suggested Exit" price is quoted as an "at the market" price, we cover after issuing the new "Suggested Exit" price.
 If the new "Suggested Exit" price was issued during trading hours, we will cover the position at the market close (If you choose to follow our signals you may cover immediately).
 If the new "Suggested Exit" price was issued after the market close, we will cover the position at the market open on the following trading day.

-Depending on the current market situation, we may change a "Suggested Exit" price after a trading position has been initiated.
-For example, if the market moves against our trade, we may raise the exit price in order to reduce losses.
-By the same token, when the market continues to move in our favor, we may lower our "Suggested Exit" price in order to increase profits.
+As an example, in case the market moves against our uncovered option signal, we may move the exit price up in order to reduce losses.
+In the same way, when the market continues to move in favor of our signal, we may move our "Suggested Exit" price lower in order to stay longer in a trade and increase profits.

 In some situations, mostly when a couple of days left to the traded option's expiration date, we may set "Suggested Exit" price equal to zero.
 This would mean that we expect the traded options contracts to expire worthless and we intend to let them do it.
 In the case traded options contracts expire worthless, all the premium received for selling options short is left as a profit and we save on the commissions as no order is executed to close the position.

-If there are any such changes, we will notify our members by e-mail, and also post the new "Suggested Exit Price" on the current signal page.
+In case there are any changes in the Suggested Exit" price occurred, we send out email alerts immediately thereafter, and we also post the new "Suggested Exit Price" on the members' signal page.

 Question: When closing a trade, should I always follow your "Suggested Exit" price?